|PDF Version||Necker-Institut Pasteur joint Streptococcus and Enterococcus Laboratory|

 The physiopathology of GBS infections implies that this bacteria i) can evade the host defense, ii) can adhere to and invade various types of epithelial cells, including those constituting the brain blood barrier, and iii) can rapidly adapt to various growth conditions (pH and temperature variations, nutritional starvation, etc...).

-3. Structural analysis and functional analysis of the genome of S. agalactiae (In collaboration with Dr F. KUNST and Dr P. GLASER, Laboratoire de Séquençage des Micro-organismes Pathogènes, Pasteur Institute and with Dr T. MSADEK, Unité de Biochimie Microbienne, Pasteur Institute).
+1. Genome sequence of S. agalactiae NEM316 (In collaboration with Dr F. KUNST and Dr P. GLASER, Laboratoire de Séquençage des Micro-organismes Pathogènes, Institut Pasteur and with Dr T. MSADEK, Unité de Biochimie Microbienne, Institut Pasteur).

 |Publications of the unit on Pasteur's references database|

 POYART, Claire (Necker), firstname.lastname@example.org

 LALIOUI, Lila (Post-doc)

 |PELLEGRINI, Elisabeth (IR, INSERM), email@example.com|